French ship Droits de l'Homme (1794): Expédition d'Irlande

 On 25 Nivôse An V in the action of 13 January 1797, off Penmarch, Droits de l'Homme met the British frigates (44), under Sir Edward Pellew, and (36), commanded by Robert C. Reynolds.
 The sea was rough, preventing Droits de l'Homme from using her lower deck batteries and from boarding the British.
 Lacrosse was wounded; he gave command of the ship to his second officer, Prévost de Lacroix, and had his crew swear not to strike their colours.

 After 13 hours of combat, running out of ammunition, the British broke contact when Indefatigable sighted land ahead.
 Indefatigable, despite having damage to her masts and rigging, managed to beat off the lee shore and escape Penmarch reefs; Amazon ran aground and was destroyed near Plozévet, and her crew captured.
 Droits de l'Homme, having lost her rudder, masts and anchors, ran aground off Plozévet.

 Some of the crew were rescued by the ship's boats and fishing boats from nearby villages, but the rescue was interrupted for five days by the storm; 60 men died for lack of food and water.
 General Jean-Amable Humbert, who was commanding the soldiers aboard, narrowly escaped drowning, and between 250 and 390 men died in the wreck.
 Captain Lacrosse was last to leave the ship.

 Commemoration

-In 1840, Major Pipon, an English officer who had been a prisoner aboard, erected an inscribed menhir on the coast in remembrance of the tragedy.
+In 1840, Major Pipon, a British officer who had been a prisoner aboard Droits de l'Homme, erected an inscribed menhir on the coast in remembrance of the tragedy.
 In 1876 it was broken into several pieces by the weather, but restored in 1882.